Trainee Patent Attorney – Engineering, York

 HGF is one of the fastest growing, full-service intellectual property firms in the UK and currently has three opportunities to train and qualify as a Patent Attorney within it’s prestigious Engineering Group.

-There is one opportunity in the York office, working in a team of qualified and part-qualified Patent Attorneys in our Engineering Group.
+This opportunity is in the York office, working in a team of qualified and part-qualified Patent Attorneys in our Engineering Group.
 This is an intellectually demanding, rigorous profession where the work is fascinating, the profession is highly respected and the legal qualifications are lengthy and tough.
 HGF provides fully supported training leading to Chartered Patent Attorney and European Patent Attorney qualifications.

 The Patent Attorney Role